Portugal flag

 D8 and D7 pathways are common for remote earners and retirees.

 Focus cities: Lisbon, Porto, Braga.
-Local reality: car dependency can be higher, while housing tends to be manageable outside premium districts.
+Local reality: In Lisbon, car dependency can be higher, while housing tends to be manageable outside premium districts.

 Quick Stats